Bullying is upsetting to any child

 Kids with food allergies deal with the daily challenge of their allergies.
 In addition, bullying is especially stressful for them, due to the emotional.
 However, potential exposure to their allergens also poses a serious, sometimes life-threatening health risk.

 Know the Facts

 Both the number of children with food allergies and bullying incidents is on the rise.
 A to a 2013 study by the CDC, Centers for Disease Control and Prevention, found food allergies in children increase by around 50% from 1997 to 2011.
 This increase is nearly six million children, or 8% of kids in the U.S. 8% of kids is roughly two in every classroom1.
 Nearly half, approximately, 40% of kids with food allergies have a life-threatening reaction to the food allergen1.

 Researchers noted this seems to be higher than other reports of bullying rates for any reason.
 Around 17% in the general population and 19-32% from a recent UK-based study.
 The authors note their findings are comparable to published bullying rates of approximately 43% for children with special needs.2

-Another result from this research that may not surprise you is that not all children reported incidences of bullying.
+Another result from this research is that not all children reported incidences of bullying.
 Researchers noted that 87% of children notify bullying to someone, and 71% told their parents.2 Their findings suggested children inform about bullying to either friends or parents.2

 Impact of Bullying and food allergies